akirby23/halloween-memory-game/README.md

   - [Freepik](https://www.flaticon.com/authors/freepik) who made the  halloween-skeleton, halloween-bat, halloween-spider, halloween-cauldron & halloween-witch icons.
   - [Umeicon](https://www.flaticon.com/authors/umeicon) who made the halloween-pumpkin icon.
 This artist also created the pumpkin icon used for the Favicon.
 - The background image & card back image were obtained from Shutterstock.

+### Content

+- Inspiration for the game was taken from the classic memory card-flip game, Concentration.

 ### Acknowledgements